Dealing with Fatigue: It’s not a problem, it’s a symptom

 As you can see above, there are plenty of foods and supplements out there that can supply your body and mitochondria with the building blocks to produce abundant energy, rather than from stimulants that merely “keep you going*.”

 Knowing which foods contain the best sources of nutrition that assist your energy-producing mitochondria is essential.
-BUT—not all foods or even all nutritional supplements are right for every person.
-HOW do you find out exactly what your body, gut microbiome, and mitochondria needs from you to produce an ample amount of ATP?
+But—not all foods or even all nutritional supplements are right for every person.
+The key is finding out what your body, gut microbiome, and mitochondria need from you to produce an ample amount of ATP.

-So, turns out you don’t need to turn to that grande macchiato every day to boost and sustain your energy.
-Abundant, natural energy, produced by your own body is possible.
-You just need a little help finding out what superfoods and nutritional supplements are the best for you for support of that energy.
-Find out more about our Health Intelligence service and get started on your journey to better health and boosted energy today.
+So, even if it feels like caffeine is the answer, you don’t need to turn to that grande macchiato every day to boost and sustain your energy.
+Abundant, natural energy produced by your own body is possible.
+You just need a little help finding out what superfoods and nutritional supplements are the best for your unique biology.

 Kennedy, D.O.
 (2016).
 Nutrients 2016, 8(2), 68; doi.org/10.3390/nu8020068

 Filler, K., Lyon, D., Bennett, J., McCain, N., Elswick, R., Lukkahatai, N., & Saligan, L. N. (2014).
 BBA Clinical, 1, 12-23. doi.org/10.1016/j.bbacli.2014.04.001